johnscliang/JavaBeanGenerator/README.md

 jdbc.password=123456
 ```
 ### step 2
-run the jar file with command line.
+run the jar file with command line.Without any Exception,the Java Bean files could be found in 'gens' directory.
 ```
 java -jar generator.jar
 ```